Chart Color Schemes

 Lugarno hosts a notably older demographic compared to the national average

-The median age in Lugarno is 45 years, significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-Compared to Greater Sydney, Lugarno has a higher proportion of residents aged 55-64 (14.5%) but fewer residents aged 25-34 (8.7%).
-According to the 2021 Census, the age group 15-24 has increased from 13.3% to 14.2%, while the age group 45-54 has decreased from 15.0% to 14.2%.
-By 2041, demographic projections show significant shifts in Lugarno's age structure.
-The 75-84 age group is expected to grow by 59% (263 people), reaching a total of 709 from the previous count of 445.
-Notably, the combined age groups of 65 and above will account for 71% of the total population growth, reflecting Lugarno's aging demographic profile.
-Conversely, both the age groups 35-44 and 0-4 are projected to have reduced numbers.
+The median age in Lugarno is 45 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+Compared to Greater Sydney, Lugarno has a higher proportion of residents aged 55-64 (14.5%) but fewer residents aged 25-34 (8.4%).
+According to the 2021 Census, the population aged 15-24 has increased from 13.3% to 14.2%, while the population aged 45-54 has decreased from 15.0% to 14.0%.
+By 2041, demographic projections indicate significant shifts in Lugarno's age structure.
+The 75-84 age group is expected to grow by 54% (250 people), reaching 713 from 462.
+Notably, the combined age groups of 65 and above will account for 66% of total population growth, reflecting Lugarno's aging demographic profile.
+In contrast, the population aged 35-44 is projected to decrease by 2 residents.